 If you do not have a roasting tin suitable to put directly onto the hob (cheap thin metal ones are not suitable as they will buckle and twist) then pour the meat juices into a small saucepan to make the gravy.

 Don’t forget the Apple sauce

 After roasting allow the meat to stand for at least 20 minutes in a warm place before carving.
 You will find it easier to carve if you remove the crackling first.
 Dont forget the apple sauce!
 Peel, core and slice 1 bramley apple and cook in a saucepan over a low heat with 1-2 tbsp water and a knob of butter until very soft.
 Then beat to a puree with a wooden spoon.

 Perfect Roast Potatoes

-No roast dinner is complete without the roasties, coming soon on Recipes Made Easy How to Make Perfect Roast Potatoes.
+No roast dinner is complete without the roasties, check out How to Make Perfect Roast Potatoes.

 To complete the meal why not try one of these Desserts Made Easy